This easy leek flan, an old Delia Smith recipe, is a delicious combination with left over turkey from Christmas lunch.

-Goat’s cheese proves to be an excellent combination to the subtle leeks, and the turkey, chicken or ham, or even better a mix of all three, creates a nice and sturdy base…But the best part about this last minute epicurean delight is in the pastry.
+Goat’s cheese, the subtle leeks, and the turkey, chicken or ham, or even better a mix of all three, creates a nice and sturdy base…But the best part is in the pastry.
 Using Gruyere cheese in the dough gives your flan a nice edge and a very satisfying aftertaste.

 Leek Flan With Leftover Turkey & Chèvre Cheese

 50 g Gruyere cheese, grated